Welcome to Northern Communities Credit Union!We think your Credit Union should make you SMILE!

 Membership at NCCYou is open to anyone who lives, works, worships, or attends school in St. Louis Country, MN; as well as the spouse, blood or adoptive relative of a member.

 That includes a whole lot of people and it might just mean YOU!
 So, what does it mean to be a “member”?
 When you become a member of a credit union, you become part owner, and your money is used to help you and other members succeed financially.
 We don’t operate for profit, we operate under the model “People helping people.”
 That means your money comes back to you in the form of lower lending rates, lower fees, support for your community and more.

 We offer all of the same services the big banks do, with none of the drawbacks!
-You can use our free mobile app, online banking, 24 hr atms, visa credit and debit cards, and more!
+You can use our free mobile app, online banking, text banking, 24 hr atms, visa credit and debit cards, and more!
 We are also part of the Co-op Shared Branching network so you can do your banking at thousands of credit unions nationwide.

 NCCYou is federally insured by the NCUA and is an Equal Housing Lender.